dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 But nope, it did not go as I expected:

-* For the `C++` part, they used TDD until they started working on a small binary, that would crypt and encrypt files from `stdin` to `stdout`.
+* For the `C++` part, they used TDD until they started working on a small binary, that would encrypt and decrypt files from the command line.
   "We'll use the binary during QA, surely we don't need to use TDD just to _write_ source code of the binary.", they say.
 "Plus, we already have tests where we mock the `Encryptor` class, no need to write and run the same tests